meizabel/documentation/prior_art.md

  Spine won't be a best fit for the trading or highly loaded applications, where, for example, [LMAX](https://www.lmax.com/) does excellent job.
 Our motivation is to make modern applications development easier and more efficient, and to offer a set of practical solutions to bring this into life with accompanying approach and terminology.

-In terminology we heavily lean on Domain-Driven Design(DDD) [“Big Blue Book”](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)by Eric Evans, while combining some elements like “Process Manager” from [CQRS Jorney](https://msdn.microsoft.com/en-us/library/jj554200.aspx) by Microsoft and adding our own, like [“Aggregate Stand”](concepts.md).
+In terminology we heavily lean on [Domain-Driven Design (DDD)](http://www.grpc.io/posts/principles/) and the [“Big Blue Book”](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) by Eric Evans.
+We learnt a lot from the book [“CQRS Jorney”](https://msdn.microsoft.com/en-us/library/jj554200.aspx) by Microsoft, and our selection of using the term “Process Manager” over commonly used “Saga” is based on experience of Microsoft engineers.

 We are yet at the beginning of our journey using Spine in the wild.
 Join us and share how it goes!